-The amount of powder allowed in carry on used to be unrestricted but in June 2018 this is now limited to a total of 12oz per passenger.
+The amount of powder allowed in carry on used to be unrestricted, but from June 2018, it is now limited to a total of 12oz per passenger.
 See TSA article.
 Mind you, it is pretty unlikely you will want to take more than this amount of eye shadow.
 You would need to have pretty large eyes if you do!

 6. Preserves and jellies

-These I would certainly not have immediately thought of as being remotely likely to be considered a liquid but they are as are spreads.
-So if you need to take them with you then they must be in your checked luggage, as they will without doubt be larger than 3.4oz.
+These I would certainly not have immediately thought of as being remotely likely to be considered a liquid, but they are, and so are spreads treated as liquids.

 8. Frozen liquids

-If you wish to take something with you on the aircraft that needs to be kept cold or chilled so you want to pack it with ice or an ice pack then you can take this through airport security provided none of it has melted.
+If you wish to take something with you on the aircraft that needs to be kept cold or chilled, you will want to pack it with ice or an ice pack.
+You can take this through airport security, provided none of it has melted.

 9. Glow sticks

-Why anyone would actually want to take glow sticks with them on a trip by air I cannot imagine but they are in any case treated as liquids.
+Why anyone would want to take glow sticks with them on a trip by air, I cannot imagine, but they are, in any case, treated as liquids.

 What you can do to get around the rules